CedricLittman/Love_Maths/README.md

 If a colour for each circle has not been selected then a message appears telling the player to try again, if all colours have been guessed correctly a message appears telling the player they have won and if any of the guesses were incorrect a message indicating this appears.
 The headline is the only part of the screen that changes and the headlines for each outcome are represented below.

+Input of guesses is by Bootstrap styled radio buttons so only one guess can be made for each colour.
+If a guess is changed the former guess is deselected by the radio button in the usual way.
+Originally solid coloured radio buttons were used but it was not possible to see which had been selected so they were changed to outline buttons.
+I would have preferred solid buttons but their appearance made playing the game more difficult.

+There are three possible outcomes once the submit button has been pressed, winning by guessing all the colours correctly, losing by guessing one or more of the colours incorrectly and not guessing all of the five colours.
+The images below show the output for each.

+If the game is being played on a smaller viewport the buttons appear below the circles and there is a horizontal line between each set of circles and buttons.

+Once the player has made their choices, they press the Submit button, and a message appears telling them they have guessed correctly or incorrectly or have not guessed for each circle.

+Below are some images.

 ![Game screen - You Win](/assets/readme_images/You%20Win.PNG?raw=true "Game screen - You Win")